farukuzun/notsodeep/README.md

 What does it do?
 --------------------
-Bypass the blocking of http and even ssl web-sites in countries like Russia, Iran.
+Bypass the blocking of http and https web-sites in countries like Russia, Iran.

 How it works?
 --------------------
-There are some gaps in deep packet inspection, because of DPI rules written for standart software, omitting all possible cases that are acceptable by standards.
-(E.g rfc2616) For instance some DPI stumbles, when the "Host:" header is written in a case-insensetive manner.
-Also TCP fragmentation by modifying TCP window size for bypassing DPI on SSL requests.
+DPI rules written for standart software omitting all possible cases that are acceptable by standards, there are some gaps in deep packet inspection.
+For instance some DPI stumbles, when the "Host:" header is written in a case-insensetive manner.
+(RFC 2616) This software simply exploits some of that gaps.

-Note: You may need [DnsCrypt](https://github.com/jedisct1/dnscrypt-proxy).
+**Note:** You may need [DnsCrypt](https://github.com/jedisct1/dnscrypt-proxy).

 iptables Rules
 --------------------